betterdoc-org/rails_db_guard/README.md

 Prevents connecting to protected environments databases from other environments.

-Did you ever used `DATABASE_URL` from production in development?
+Have you ever used `DATABASE_URL` from production in development?
 If yes, this is a gem for you.
-If not, some of your colleague did (or will), so this is a gem for you :)
+If not, some of your colleague has (or will), so this is a gem for you :)

 It is super easy to forget and keep using production database locally and make a disaster.
 RailsDbGuard is here to protect you!

 ## Installation